project-fifo/docs/technical/api/networks.rst

    :resheader content-type: the returned datatype, usually ``application/json``
    :resheader x-snarl-token: the snarl token for this session

-   :status 200: the session information is returned
+   :status 200: the network's information is returned
    :status 403: user is not authoriyed
-   :status 404: the session was not found
+   :status 404: the network was not found
    :status 503: one or more subsystems could not be reached